-High delay trends in Wireless wireless
+High delay trends in Wireless

-Impact of packet loss in
+Impact of packet loss in wireless

-Figure: 5 Correlation between delay and packet loss in Wireless after that which is clearly shown in call stream bandwidth on (Figure 5).
-The important observation related to the correlation between delay and packet loss rate in wireless which is not clearly visible in Ethernet, is the delay threshold which determines the start of the packet loss.
+Figure: 5 Correlation between delay and packet loss in Wireless between delay and packet loss rate in wireless which is not clearly visible in Ethernet, is the delay threshold which determines the start of the packet loss.
 It is noticeable that the packet drop starts whenever the delay exceeds approximately 40ms.